 Examination of the various applications of digital equipment through the realization of original projects.
 Students may focus on studio composition, software development or analytic research.
 Appropriate compositional techniques and problem solving strategies are also discussed.
 Enrolment is limited.
-Includes: Experiential Learning Activity

-Prerequisite(s): second-vear standing, MUSI 2608 and MUSI 2609, or permission of the instructor.
+Prerequisite(s): second-year standing, and either MUSI 2603 (no longer offered) or MUSI 2608 or MUSI 2609, or permission of the instructor.